jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 instead.
-In this approach, users can set a maximum cap on the number of samples distributed into any single hour by providing a value for the ‘max.per.hour’ argument, which indicates the maximum number of samples alloted to any single hour.
-Note that when activity models are well-informed and weather predictions are reliable, the ‘max.per.hour’ method is likely inferior to the ‘simple’ method, and we have corroborated this in simulation experiments \[2\].
+In this approach, users can set a maximum cap on the number of samples distributed into any single hour by providing a value for the ‘max.per.hour’ argument, which indicates the maximum number of samples allotted to any single hour.
+Note that when activity models are well-informed and weather predictions are reliable, the ‘max.per.hour’ method may be slightly inferior to the ‘simple’ method \[2\].
 However, if weather predictions are unreliable and/or activity models are not well-informed, users may prefer to hedge their bets by distributing samples across more hours.

 Below, we provide an example of how to create an optimized recording schedule for the four sample species across three locations.
-Here, we will use the ‘simple’ optimization approach, and limit the number of recordings per site per day to 5.
+Here, we will use the ‘simple’ optimization approach, and limit the number of recordings per site per day to 5 in the ‘daily.site.constraint’ argument.
 The arguments ‘db.insert’ and ‘google.push’ are set to FALSE to demonstrate the function.

 ``` r
 #----------------------------------------------------------------